deonvanooijen/SneakerApp/README.md

 # SneakerApp

-Sneakerstore App for one of my favorite sneaker brands made with Jetpack Compose.
+Sneaker store app for one of my favorite sneaker brands made with Jetpack Compose.
 It's got a local database using Room for saving data to favorites or the cart.

 <h2> 📸 Screenshots